Updated January 2025–Are you curious about exploring other parts of Ireland outside of Dublin?

 The Hop On Hop Off Belfast 1-day tour will take you to all of the city’s major attractions, including the Titanic Quarter, the Stormont Parliament buildings, St. George’s Market, the Ulster Museum, the Crumlin Road Jail, and much more.

 Titanic Belfast – The wildly popular Titanic Belfast is a museum that is devoted entirely to the ill-fated luxury liner.
-Give yourself a few hours to go through this extensive attraction.
+Give yourself a few hours to go through this interesting attraction.

 Belfast City Hall – Other popular attractions in Belfast include City Hall, a classical Renaissance-style building that was built in 1906.
-Take the free, 45-minute guided tour of City Hall and learn about the sumptuous marble and stained-glass windows of the entrance hall and rotunda, along with other fine features of the building.
+Tour tickets for its daily tours are available on a first-come, first served basis.
+Learn about the sumptuous marble and stained-glass windows of the entrance hall and rotunda, along with other fine features of the building.

 Be sure to visit the Titanic Memorial Garden and other monuments on the grounds of City Hall.